linkeddatacenter/kees/README.md

 kees:accualPeriodicity expects exactly a URI that describes an expected frequency (i.e. once a month, once a year) for updating a target graph.

-The KEES agent SHOULD recognize at least all concepts in sdmx-code:freq scheme for dct:accrualPeriodicity and use these information to decide if executing a plan or not.
+The KEES agent SHOULD recognize at least all concepts in sdmx-code:freq scheme for dct:accrualPeriodicity and use this information to decide if executing a plan or not.

-The accrual periodicity pre-condition is satisfied if one of this conditions matches:
+The accrual periodicity pre-condition is satisfied if one of these conditions matches:

 - no kees:accualPeriodicity properties is defined
 - no target graph exists
-- the last modification date of the target graph plus the accrual frequency is greather of than current time
+- the last modification date of the target graph plus the accrual frequency is greater of than current time

 If accrual periodicity pre-condition is not satisfied then the rule MUST be skipped.